Welcome to Nic's Fix!

 Want me to fix your HomePod, or maybe something else?
 Here's how!

-3: After I reply, you can ship to my UPS mailbox below.
-Please let me know your tracking number or include contact information inside! *You must include "Unit #341" in the address!
+2: Send your stuff in!
+If you use your own shipping, please let me know your tracking number or include contact information inside! *You must include "Unit #341" in the address!
 Repairs will cost more if damage occurs during shipping, so pack it well!

 Nic's Fix